-According to StillTasty, unbaked cookie dough will last in your fridge from 4-6 months.
+According to StillTasty, the unbaked cookie dough will last four to six months in your fridge.
 After that, your cookie dough may suffer in terms of quality.
-The texture could be a bit off and the flavor diminished.
-Mark your containers and leave yourself a note so you know what your freezer holds.
+The texture could be off, and the flavor diminished.
+Mark your containers and leave yourself a note, so you know what your freezer holds.
 There is nothing sadder than a wasted cookie.

 How To Freeze Cookies

 Yes, you can freeze your Christmas cookies ahead of time.
-What’s more, you can put your cookies in the freezer any old time.
-When life is so busy, and you can’t fit another thing into your day, you’ll have convenient cookie access.
+Put your cookies in the freezer any old time.
+You’ll have convenient cookie access when life is so busy and you can’t fit another thing into your day.
 Maybe too convenient.

 Freezing works best for cutout cookies, drop cookies and slice-and-bake cookies because the dough has a firm texture and can withstand more time in the freezer.
 Store it correctly and it’ll keep for up to three months.
 Just make sure to label each package of frozen dough with cookie type and date frozen.Betty Crocker Kitchens, How to Freeze Cookie Dough (and Cookies), Betty Crocker, March 31, 2020.

-For best results, you can use a sturdy plastic container, separating unfrosted cookies with sheets of wax paper, or opt for a freezer bag.
-Whatever you do, don’t forget to date them!
+For best results, use a sturdy plastic container, separate unfrosted cookies with sheets of wax paper, or opt for a freezer bag.
+Whatever you do, don’t forget to date them.